rnyholm/smsalarm/README.md

 Sms Alarm
 =========

-Sms Alarm is an application for Android&Ttrade; devices which makes it's easier for you to notice when you have received an alarm, or just an important sms.
+Sms Alarm is an application for Android&trade; devices which makes it's easier for you to notice when you have received an alarm, or just an important sms.

 Overview
 --------